-A VSD compressor uses an on-demand approach, compared to an always-running one, as is the case with fixed speed air compressor technologies.
+A VSD compressor uses an on-demand approach, compared to an always-running one, as is the case with fixed-speed air compressor technologies.

 Due to greater operational flexibility, managed compressed air demand allows a compressor to use far less power.
 Indeed, when it isn’t required to be used for a period, a VSD compressor can be stopped completely.

-A flexible approach to compressed air generation is possible due to the use of advanced components.
+A flexible approach to compressed air generation is possible due to advanced components.
 These permit an inverter to limit the voltage sent to the VSD compressor.
 The motor speed is altered to run at the RPM necessary to produce the volume of compressed air at the required (BAR) pressure level.
 As a result, energy consumption is reduced through less wastage.

 When a VSD Compressor Makes Sense

-Air pressure sensitivity is a consideration in some plants too.
-Inlet valves managing airflow in fixed speed compressors contribute up to 30 PSIG plus or minus the required pressure level.
+Air pressure sensitivity is a consideration in some plants, too.
+Inlet valves managing airflow in fixed-speed compressors contribute up to 30 PSIG plus or minus the required pressure level.
 VSD compressors, controlled by electronic systems rather than valves, manage pressure levels down to a 2 PSIG variance.

 Heat recovery is strong with improved VSD systems.
 Also, energy consumption is reduced by up to 60 per cent compared to older models of compressors.